sijingzhangzsj0604/docs/apisix_versioned_docs/version-3.1.0/getting-started/load-balancing.md

 ## What's Next

-You have learned how to configure load balancing now.
-The next tutorial will guide you on how to configure the key authentication.
+You have learned how to configure load balancing.
+In the next tutorial, you will learn how to configure key authentication.